Club Universitario de Deportes: The treble (1998–2000)

+Aerial view of the Estadio Monumental, inaugurated in 2000.

 By winning in 1998, 1999, and 2000, Universitario won their first treble or Tricampeonato.
-The 1998 title was won under Oswaldo Piazza, Miguel Company and Roberto Challe led the club to the other two titles.
+The 1998 title was won under Oswaldo Piazza, Gustavo Falaschi, Miguel Company and Roberto Challe led the club to the other two titles.
 It was the third Peruvian team to do this; the first being in the amateur era won by Alianza Lima and the second in the early nineties by Sporting Cristal.
 It was also during the 2000 season that they were the second Peruvian club to win an Apertura and Clausura in a single season; the first being Alianza Lima in 1997.
 In the Copa Libertadores, Universitario made it to the Round of 16 in 1998 but lost to Vélez Sársfield.
 In 1999 and 2000 they failed to advance past the group stage.
 Universitario also participated in all four editions of the Copa Merconorte between 1999 and 2001 but did not have a lot of success, being eliminated in the group stage all four times.

+On January 30, 2000, the Copa El Gráfico-Perú was played between Universitario de Deportes and Universidad de Chile, ending 1–0 in favor of the Peruvians.
+The goal was scored by José Guillermo del Solar.
+On July 2 the Estadio Monumental was inaugurated with a capacity of 80,093 spectators (considered one of the most modern stadiums in Latin America) with a 2–0 win by Universitario over Sporting Cristal, in a match valid for that year's Peruvian professional championship.